5 Ways to Make Thanksgiving Special This Year

 4. Grab a Pumpkin Spice Latte

-When aroma of freshly-baked pumpkin pie tempts you to have a bite before the family gets together, distract yourself with a Pumpkin Spice Latte.
+When the aroma of a freshly-baked pumpkin cake tempts you to have a bite before the family gets together, distract yourself with a homemade Pumpkin Spice Latte.
 Flavorful, delicious, and soul-warming, this fall drink takes you one step closer to your special Thanksgiving celebration.

 5. Get Crafty

-Or maybe this special time inspires you to start your holiday scrapbook that you can replenish with new pictures every year.
-Do what suits your family needs, but don’t forget to be creative and try new things.
+Or maybe this special time inspires you to start your holiday scrapbook that you can restock with new pictures every year.
+Do what suits your family’s needs, but don’t forget to be creative and try new things.

 Leave a Reply